cesarnieblam/cesarnieblam/Advanced-Options.md

 **option:** `--frame-processor`\
 **default:** `face_swapper`

 This option lets you choose one or more "frame processor" that apply various affect to the video.
+If you are using multiple processors, they should be separated by commas.
 Following frame processors are available:
 - `face_swapper`: swaps face(s)
 - `face_enchancer`: enhances the face(s) using GFPGAN v1.4